 In this section we specify a simple model to illustrate how the sharing can be used to identify the effectiveness of the cartel.
 We model cement as a homogenous good.
-The domestic cement industry is characterized by a demand curve, $P(Q^D)$ , where $Q^D$ is the domestic quantity and P is the domestic price.
+The domestic cement industry is characterized by a demand curve, $P(Q^D)$, where Q^D is the domestic quantity and P is the domestic price.
 We assume that the world market for cement is perfectly competitive, with the world market price exogenously given by R. Finally, we assume that P(0) > R and that there are no imports.

 There are N domestic firms, which operate a legal cartel.
-The cartel decides on the total amount of domestically sold cement, $Q^D$ and on a sharing rule.
-In our case, the Norwegian cartel decided on a sharing rule that appears to be rather reasonable from the cartel's point of view: the cartel decides to reward domestic market shares based on the members share of total Norwegian production (i.e. exports plus domestic sales).
-Most importantly, the cartel does not restrict individual capacity decisions.
+The cartel decides on the total amount of domestically sold cement, Q^D and on a sharing rule.
+In our case, the Norwegian cartel decided on a sharing rule that appears to be rather reasonable from the cartel's point of view: the cartel decides to reward domestic market shares based on the members share of total Norwegian capacity (i.e. exports plus domestic sales).
+Most importantly, the cartel does not restrict individual capacity decisions18.
 We therefore let firms decide on how much capacity to build non-cooperatively.

 In terms of timing, we analyze a simple two stage game.
 In stage one, cartel members make non-cooperative capacity decisions, anticipating the sharing rule.
-Denote the capacity by firm i as $q_i$ , where i = 1, ..., N. The production sharing rule is then $s_i \equiv q_i / \sum q_i$ , such that $s_i$ is the domestic market share of firm i.
-In stage two, the common sales office cooperatively allocates the domestic output $Q^D$ .
-This implies that $s_iQ^D$ is firm i's domestic sales, while the remaining output, $q_i - s_iQ^D$ , is available for exporting.
+Denote the capacity by firm i as q_i , where i = 1, ..., N. The production sharing rule is then $s_i \equiv q_i / \sum q_i$, such that s_i is the domestic market share of firm i.
+In stage two, the common sales office cooperatively allocates the domestic output Q^D .
+This implies that s_iQ^D is firm i's domestic sales, while the remaining output, $q_i - s_iQ^D$, is available for exporting.

-The profit function of firm i is composed of domestic profits and returns from exporting, and is given by, where c is the marginal cost of capacity.
+The profit function of firm i is composed of domestic profits and returns from exporting, and is given by, where c is the marginal cost of capacity, which we assume to be identical across firms.